jlucaspains/sharp-cooking-docs/content/en/web/create.md

 ---
 title: Create or update a recipe
 weight: 30
+description: How to create or update a recipe
 ---

 Creating or adjusting a recipe is as simple as it gets.
 There are, however, a few conventions that will help your recipes look and work the best within Sharp Cooking: